weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 Interface specification
 .......................

-This section explains in detail each of the three functions explained above.
+This section explains in detail each of the five functions explained above.
 You might see also examples in the section :ref:`examples`.

 All the functions called from WebLab-Deusto provide a shared secret, which is essentially a username and password in HTTP Basic format.
 As explained in ``remote_lab_deployment_unmanaged``, there are two configuration variables (``http_experiment_username`` and ``http_experiment_password``) that must be configured by the administrator.
 These two variables should never be sent to the user.
 But all the methods described below include the regular HTTP header such as::